ankursharma319/personal_website/blogs/linux_sandbox_from_scratch.md

 Lets look at an example:

-`/proc/<PID>/uid_map` and `/proc/PID/gid_map` maps define what the uids and gids inside a namespace correspond to uid and gid outside the namespace
+`/proc/<PID>/uid_map` and `/proc/PID/gid_map` maps define what the uids and gids inside a namespace correspond to which uids and gids outside the namespace.

-We can write to these files.
+We can write to these special files.
 The contents of these files is lines of the form
 ```<id inside namespace> <id outside namespace> <length of range>```

 e.g. root mapping `0 1000 1` maps 0 inside namespace maps to 1000 outside